Dashboards

 Publish a dashboard

-Publish a dashboard to create a clean copy of the current draft.
+Publishing a dashboard creates a clean copy of the current draft.
+The publisher's compute credentials are embedded in the published dashboard and used to process all subsequent updates, regardless of which user or service initiates the update.
 You must have at least CAN EDIT permissions to publish a dashboard.

-After you publish a dashboard, the published version remains intact until you publish again, even if you make changes to the draft.
+After publishing, the published version remains unchanged until you publish again, even if you make changes to the draft.
 You can make modifications and improvements to the draft version without affecting the published copy.
-Any registered user with access to the published dashboard can continue to view the published version.
-The published version continues to be emailed to subscribers if any exist.
+Registered users with access can view the published version, and it continues to be emailed to subscribers if any exist.
 For more on managing dashboard access, see Share a dashboard.

 Published dashboards are not versioned and should not be used for version control.
-You cannot revert a draft dashboard back to a previously published state.
+You can revert a draft dashboard back to the last published version.
+See Draft and collaborate on a dashboard.

-• Embed credentials: All viewers of a published dashboard can run queries using your credentials for data and compute.
-This allows users to see the dashboard even if they don’t have access to the originating workspace, underlying data, or SQL warehouse.
+- Embed credentials (default): Viewers run queries using the publisher’s data permissions.
+This allows users to view the dashboard even if they do not have direct access to the underlying data.
 This might expose data to users who have not been granted direct access to it.
 This is the default option.

 See Share a published dashboard for recommendations on which setting to choose.